aurorusho/eh-club/README.md

 Thank you pythonanywhere <3

-Note: The page suffered little changes from the code displayed here because of the mentiones security and db issues, as well as because of problems uploading to production
+Note: The page suffered little changes from the code displayed here because of the mentioned security and db issues, as well as because of problems uploading to production

 [Page still not stable]